Welcome to our Women In History series, where we share stories about women in the history of Nigeria

 Not many knew of mama until Nigerian singer, TY Bello produced a song titled ‘Ekundayo’ in 2008 in her honour.
 The song was part of her popular album, Greenland.

 In 2003, I took a journey with Toyin Subaiya and Bukola Olaoye.
 Olaoye had gone round the country looking for orphanages in distress and I discovered this woman called madam Ekundayo.
 After talking to her about 10 minutes, I just started to cry because I felt so empty, you know there is something about her that is very peaceful, very wholesome.
 You can tell that she was happy but I felt that my whole life was just about me and my project and the things that I wanted.
 That feeling stayed with me for a very long time and then one day I wrote a song about it.

 Ty Bello’s Description Of Mama Ekundayo In 2014

 Holding my camera really close to her…silence fell again..in between her songs of praise she would suddenly pause and look up and out lost in a trancelike gaze at what only she could see.
 It felt like the earth stood still…then she would fall back into song again.

 Madam Ekundayo passed away barely a year after her gift came.
-Shortly afterward, I got a call from someone else who had gone to see her before she passed.
-Mama made a gift for you TY..
+Shortly afterwards, I got a call from someone else who had gone to see her before she passed.
+Mama made a gift for you TY.
 She sent it through someone and it’s taken a while to come.